One DnD 2025 Class and Subclass Tier List Breakdown

 Extra Attack (Level 6) – B Tier – While still excellent on Valor Bards, you will be tempted to spellcast in battle, and when you do, you won’t be able to use the Extra Attack.
 Still, this is excellent as you can even weave in a cantrip into one of your attacks which is really nice.

-Battle Magic (Level 14) – B+ Tier – Remember how I said that casting a spell stops you from attacking?
+Battle Magic (Level 14) – B Tier – Remember how I said that casting a spell stops you from attacking?
 Not anymore!
-It may be risky to attack enemies directly at this level, but it’s still a pretty good ability.
+It may be risky to attack enemies directly at this level rather than standing back and using a concentration spell, but it’s still a pretty good ability.

 Whispers

-Psychic Blades (Level 3) – D Tier – Not only is this not a great use of your Bardic Inspiration, this isn’t even a Bard subclass you’re making weapon attacks with realistically.
-Maybe ok for a level or two, then just unusable afterwards.
+Psychic Blades (Level 3) – D- Tier – Not only is this not a great use of your Bardic Inspiration, this isn’t even a Bard subclass you would want to make weapon attacks with (unlike the Swords or Valor Bard).
+Maybe this is ok for a level or two, but it’s going to be pretty unusable afterwards.

-Mantle of Whispers (Level 6) – D+ Tier – This ability is really interesting, but super niche.
+Mantle of Whispers (Level 6) – D+ Tier – This ability is really interesting as disguising yourself as someone who recently died can be useful, this is realistically super niche.

-Shadow Lore (Level 14) – C+ Tier – This is a pretty cool utility ability that creative players could take reasonably good advantage of.
+Shadow Lore (Level 14) – C Tier – This is a pretty cool utility ability that creative players could take reasonably good advantage of, but this is very particular and may not be as effective as you’d ideally like it to be.

 Cleric Subclass Rankings